hhpamu/hhpamu.github.io/_portfolio/portfolio-2.md

 <p style="text-align:center"> <i>Fig.5: The cope, drag, core and the processed part</i></p>

 I have been testing the connectors under various pressure, orientation, and configuration to discern their effectiveness.
 As a result, I improved their effectiveness at higher pressures (from 5 psi to 14 psi), a 64% improvement.
-According to the testing results, further improvements to the design are to be made.
+According to testing results, further improvements are to be made in the design.
 See the videos below.

 <!--<img src='/images/fullasm2.jpg' alt="demoasm_perview" class="center">